CristianBarragan/CoffeeBean/docs/06-Source-Generators/Diagnostics.md

 ## Known Risk Areas

 > The Diagnostics subsystem is responsible for identifying architectural, modeling, and configuration issues during compilation rather than execution.
-Instead of allowing invalid applications to fail at runtime, CoffeeBeanery reports deterministic compiler diagnostics with actionable guidance, enabling developers to correct problems before the application is ever executed.
+Instead of allowing invalid applications to fail at runtime, Foundgine reports deterministic compiler diagnostics with actionable guidance, enabling developers to correct problems before the application is ever executed.

 Diagnostics are part of the framework.